-Throughout this Policy violations are generally termed "Regulatory" consistent with the Department of Education's Final Rule under Title IX of the Education Amendments of 1972, when the behavior occurs in the United States, within an Education Program or Activity when the Complainant is participating or seeking to participate in an Education Program or Activity at the time of filing the formal Complaint.
-For quid pro quo sexual harassment allegations, the designation of "Regulatory" is dependent on the employment of the respondent.
+Throughout this Policy, violations are generally termed as "Regulatory" consistent with the Department of Education's Final Rule under Title IX of the Education Amendments of 1972, when the behavior occurs in the United States, within an Education Program or Activity and when the Complainant is participating or seeking to participate in an Education Program or Activity at the time of the filing of the Formal Complaint.
+For quid pro quo sexual harassment allegations, the designation of "Regulatory" is dependent on the employment of the Respondent.
 For hostile environment sexual harassment allegations, the designation of "Regulatory" is dependent on the impact of the unwelcome conduct on the individual targeted.